The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

 Here, $r(y)$ is a periodic function with period $T(k)=\frac{4 \mathrm{K}}{m}$, where

 the complete elliptic integral of the first kind, see~\cite{rb1}.

 It is noted that the nontrivial-phase solutions $\phi(y)=e^{i\theta y}r(y)$ are quasi-periodic.
 However $r(y)$ is a periodic function, which will be used later. \\ \\ \textbf{ 3.
-The linear stability problem and numerical results}\\ To study the orbital stability of the elliptic solutions obtained above, we consider the spectral and linear stability first.
+The linear stability problem}\\ To study the orbital stability of the elliptic solutions obtained above, we consider the spectral and linear stability first.
 With the transformation

 Equation~(\ref{cmkdv}) could be written as

 Considering the perturbation of a stationary solution to (\ref{lcmkdv}),

 where $\epsilon$ is a small parameter, and $w$ and $v$ are all real-valued functions.
 Substituting~(\ref{sp111}) into~(\ref{lcmkdv}), equating terms of order $\epsilon$ and separating real and imaginary parts, we have